miraheze/mw-config/.github/CONTRIBUTING.md

   * Follow the current examples on ManageWikiExtensions.php to add new extensions to that file.
   * Update extension-list.
 Only needed if the extension or skin has an i18n directory.
 Add the path to the entry point file (extension/skin.json or the PHP entry point).
 Order alphabetically.
   * Add any necessary configuration variables to LocalSettings.php, LocalWiki.php, ManageWikiSettings.php, or ManageWikiNamespaces.php.
 Add to whichever is most appropriate.
-  * If an extension requires configuration to be set only when the extension is enabled on the wiki, add the `using-<extension_name>` tag to LocalSettings.php, as you would wiki databases or `default`.
+  * If an extension requires configuration to be set only when the extension is enabled on the wiki, add the `ext-<ExtensionName>` tag to LocalSettings.php, as you would wiki databases or `default`.
-    * Note: the `<extension_name>` is the value from the `'name'` field of ManageWikiExtensions.php, without any capitalisation or whitespaces
+   * Note: the `<ExtensionName>` is the value from the `'name'` field of ManageWikiExtensions.php, without any whitespaces
 * Make sure to look at the comment at the top of ManageWikiSettings.php, ManageWikiNamespaces.php, or ManageWikiExtensions.php for additional documentation.

 We use tabs with indent size 8 - if you use the GitHub editor this styling will be automatically applied.